Turingwitch/Devanagari_Character_Recognition/README.md

 ## Training/Evaluation:

->Convolutional Neural Network is implemented in keras for multiclass classification of Devanagari Handwritten Character Dataset with training accuracy 96.938%.\
+>Convolutional Neural Network is implemented in keras for multiclass classification of Devanagari Handwritten Character Dataset with training accuracy 97.13% (10 epochs).\
 >For processing input Test dataset, opencv python library is used.\
->Output of Test dataset is stored in An excel files containing outputs for the test data set.
+>Output_TestData.xlsx excel file contains outputs for the test data set with 46 columns(for each 46 character class folders) and 300 rows(for 300 input images in each folder).
+Each column value represents the predicted output character corresponding to each folder in Test Data Set.